pinecoders/pinecoders.github.io/faq_and_code/README.md

 i_sourceString = input("123456789")
 // Add commas between each character, including one at the beginning and end of the string. stringWithCommas = str.replace_all(i_sourceString, "", ",")
-// Split string into an array of characters, not including the comma, except for one at the end. arrayOfCharacters = str.split(stringWithCommas, ",")
+// Split string into an array of characters, not including the comma.
+This adds a null character at the end. arrayOfCharacters = str.split(stringWithCommas, ",")
-// Remove the comma which ended `arrayOfCharacters`. array.remove(arrayOfCharacters, array.indexof(arrayOfCharacters, ""))
+// Remove the empty character which ended `arrayOfCharacters`. array.remove(arrayOfCharacters, array.indexof(arrayOfCharacters, ""))

 f_print("i_sourceString: [" + i_sourceString + "]\n\n")
 f_print("stringWithCommas: [" + stringWithCommas + "]\n")
-f_print("arrayOfCharacters " + tostring(arrayOfCharacters))
+f_print("arrayOfCharacters: " + tostring(arrayOfCharacters))
 ```